tjmahr/dissertation/docs/92-app-aim1-models.md

 weakly informative normal distributions.
 These distributions are centered at 0, so negative and positive effects are equally likely.
-The intercept distribution as a standard deviation of 5, and the coefficients have a distribution around 3.
-On the log-odds scale, 95% looking to target would be 2.94, so effects of this magnitude are easily accommodated by distributions like Normal(0 [mean], 3 [SD]) and Normal(0, 5).
+The intercept distribution as a standard deviation of 5, and the coefficients have a standard deviation of around 3.
+On the log-odds scale, 95% looking to target would be 2.94, so effects of this magnitude are easily accommodated by distributions like
+Normal(0 [mean], 3 [SD]) and Normal(0, 5).

 For the random-effect part of the model, I used RStanARM's `decov()` prior which simultaneously sets a prior on the variances and